Spencer Wilding

-Spencer Lee Wilding (born 26 July 1972) is a Welsh actor and special creature performer in the UK.
-He is from Meliden in Denbighshire, North Wales.
+Spencer Lee Wilding (born 26 July 1972) is a Welsh actor, stunt performer and kickboxer.
+He is from Meliden in Denbighshire, north Wales.
 He has also had some success as a professional kickboxer and professional cruiser weight boxer.
 He was trained by former three-time world champion Russ Williams.

+Film and television career

+Wilding played an unknown role in the cancelled film Batgirl.